MTSSamsioe/desk-yogis/README2.md

 # Deployment

+- The site was deployed on git hub in these steps
+- Go to settings of your repository on git hub
+- Scroll down to "pages" section
-- The site was deployed on git hub pages via settings --> pages --> Choose main branch under source drop down menu, then press save and the link is produced.
+- Choose main branch under the source drop down menu, then press save and the link is produced.
 - This is the link to the site: https://mtssamsioe.github.io/desk-yogis/index.html

 # Atribution